Offers In Compromise

 - The taxpayer must file all required Federal tax returns or the IRS must have filed substitute returns and the taxpayer must pay all required taxes for the next five years or until the offer amount is paid in full, whichever is longer.
 Otherwise, the offer will go into default, and the full amount of the original liability (less any amounts paid pursuant to the offer) with interest will be reinstated.

-- The statute of limitations for the assessment of tax liability for the tax periods compromised and collection is suspended.
+- The statute of limitations for the assessment and collection of tax liability for the tax periods compromised and collection is suspended.

 - The IRS will keep all payments and credits made, received or applied to the total original tax liability before the submission of this offer.

-- The IRS will keep any refund, including interest, the taxpayer is entitled to for the tax year the offer was accepted and the refund for the following tax year.
+- The IRS will keep any refunds, including interest, that the taxpayer is entitled to and has not yet received through the tax year in which the offer was accepted.

 - Once the IRS accepts the offer, the taxpayer cannot dispute the amount of tax liability in court or otherwise.